ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 outputVariables
 ^^^^^^^^^^^^^^^

-The optional ``outputVariables`` property specifies the variables that a Playbook app will provide for downstream Playbooks.
+Optional ``outputVariables`` property that specifies the variables that a Playbook App will provide for downstream Playbooks

 +----------------------------------+-----------+----------------+
 | Property                         | Required? | Allowed Values |